aravk04/To-Do-List/README.md

-# ToDoList
+# To-Do List
-To do list in python
+To do list in python that allows you to add tasks to a list as well as delete them.